|

 The cause of Cervical Dysplasia according

 to Dr. Lee, a Norwegian, is estrogen dominance.
 What does this mean?
-It means that women are getting too much estrogen relative to progesterone.
+It means that

 Estrogen, in general, tells your body cells to proliferate.
 Progesterone tells your body cells to slow down.
 Progesterone